SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

    << // 🐶🐮 : String = "dogcow"

-Constant and variable names can't contain whitespace characters, mathematical symbols, arrows, private-use (or invalid) Unicode code points, or line- and box-drawing characters.
+Constant and variable names can't contain whitespace characters, mathematical symbols, arrows, private-use Unicode scalar values, or line- and box-drawing characters.
 Nor can they begin with a number, although numbers may be included elsewhere within the name.